Astrometric Effects of a Stochastic Gravitational Wave Background: Calculation of Astrometric Deflection in a Minkowski Background Spacetime

 \be \frac{d^2x_1^0}{d\lambda^2} = -\frac{\omega_0^2}{2} n^i n^j h_{ij,0},\ee \be \frac{d^2x_1^k}{d\lambda^2} = - \frac{\omega_0^2}{2} [ -2 n^i h_{ki,0} + n^i n^j \left( h_{ki,j} + h_{kj,i} - h_{ij,k} \right) ]. \ee

 We now integrate the geodesic equation to obtain the perturbed photon 4-momentum and trajectory.
-The right hand sides are evaluated along the photon's unperturbed path from $\lambda=0$ at the present time back to $\lambda$, since they are already first order in $h$.
+The right-hand sides are evaluated along the photon's unperturbed path from $\lambda=0$ at the present time back to $\lambda$, since they are already first order in $h$.
 We define

 where $h_{ij}(\lambda)$ means $h_{ij}(t_0 + \omega_0 \lambda, -\omega_0 \lambda {\bf n})$.
 We find

 where $I_0$, $J_0^j$, $K_0$ and $L_0^j$ are constants of integration, and we have defined the quantities